 1. The Bathroom

 Bathrooms are essential in any home, but slips and falls can be risky, regardless of age.
 However, this can become a bigger problem for senior citizens, so you might want to consider making some adjustments in this space to accommodate this.
 For example, choosing bathroom tiles that have a better grip or installing support bars in the shower or around the bath.
 You could also alter the bathroom door so that it opens outwards rather than into the bathroom space.
 This can be beneficial in the event of a fall, as it allows someone else to enter the bathroom easily so they can assist.
-You can find good examples of bathroom design and other home features for seniors at facilities like these care homes in Barnet.
+You can find good examples of bathroom design and other home features for seniors at facilities like these nursing homes.

 2. The Kitchen